-Skin is the body’s largest and thinnest organ which serves as an anatomical barrier between the sterile internal organs and the external environment which is teemed with microorganisms.
-Break in the skin surface may results into skin and soft tissue infections.
-Wound infection can also occur as a complications of surgery, trauma, and bites or diseases that interrupt a mucosal or skin surfaces.
+Skin is the body’s largest and thinnest organ which serves as an anatomical barrier between the sterile internal organs and the external environment, which is teemed with microorganisms.
+Break in the skin surface may result in skin and soft tissue infections.
+Wound infection can also occur as a complication of surgery, trauma, and bites or diseases that interrupt mucosal or skin surfaces.

-Wound infections may be caused by one to many organisms depending on the site of the infection.
-For example, dermatophytes are responsible for infections in the keratinized layer; superficial skin wounds are often caused by aerobes only while anaerobes are commonly isolated from abscesses of the perineal, inguinal, and buttock area, whereas non-perineal infections are caused by mixed facultative aerobic organisms.
-Similarly, postoperative wound are often infected with a mixture of aerobes and anaerobes, while deep wound infections such as internal body or organ infections can be caused by one or several aerobes and/or anaerobes.
+Wound infections may be caused by one or many organisms depending on the site of the infection.
+For example, dermatophytes are responsible for infections in the keratinized layer; superficial skin wounds are often caused by aerobes only, while anaerobes are commonly isolated from abscesses of the perineal, inguinal, and buttock area, whereas mixed facultative aerobic organisms cause non-perineal infections.
+Similarly, postoperative wounds are often infected with a mixture of aerobes and anaerobes.
+In contrast, deep wound infections, such as internal body or organ infections, can be caused by one or several aerobes and/or anaerobes.

 Abscesses are accumulations of pus in tissue and any organism isolated from them may be of significance.

-Wounds especially postoperative wounds may become colonized with potential pathogens.
+Wounds, especially postoperative wounds, may become colonized with potential pathogens.
 A gram stain is a useful diagnostic tool in determining colonization versus infection.
 A gram stain showing few or no polymorphonuclear cells with relatively large amounts of normal skin flora are consistent with colonization.
-However, wound gram stains showing moderate to many polymorphonuclear cells usually are indicative of infection.
+However, wound gram stains showing moderate to many polymorphonuclear cells usually indicate infection.

 Possible pathogens in Pus

-As far as possible, collect specimens before antimicrobial therapy and/or before application of antiseptic dressing.
-The ideal specimen is an aspirate from a previously undrained abscess, or a tissue biopsy.
+As far as possible, collect specimens before antimicrobial therapy and/or before applying the antiseptic dressing.
+The ideal specimen is an aspirate from a previously undrained abscess or a tissue biopsy.
 Ideally, a minimum volume of 1mL (up to 5 mL) of pus should be collected.
 Large volumes of purulent material maintain the viability of anaerobes for longer.

 The aspirate should be collected in a sterile syringe – any air bubbles should be expelled.
 Needle safely and tightly capped (needles should NOT be sent).

-A tissue specimen should be placed in a sterile universal bottle (or any sterile leak proof container) and sent to the lab for immediate processing if anaerobes are suspected.
-If there will be a delay in transporting, the tissue should be placed in an anaerobic transport system.
+A tissue specimen should be placed in a sterile universal bottle (or any sterile leakproof container) and sent to the lab for immediate processing if anaerobes are suspected.
+If there is a delay in transporting, the tissue should be placed in an anaerobic transport system.

-Swabs are less desirable because of the smaller amount of specimen that is sampled and the fact that they are often contaminated with normal skin flora, making interpretation of results difficult.
+Swabs are less desirable because of the smaller amount of sample specimen and the fact that they are often contaminated with normal skin flora, making interpretation of results difficult.
 When using swabs, the deepest part of the wound should be sampled, avoiding the superficial microflora.
 Swabs should be well soaked in pus.

 Label the specimen and deliver it to the laboratory as soon as possible with a completed request form.
-The volume of specimen and the nature of the suspected organism influences the acceptable transport time.
+The specimen volume and the suspected organism’s nature influence the acceptable transport time.
 The recovery of anaerobes is compromised if the transport time exceeds 3hr.
-If delays in transportation to the laboratory are unavoidable sample should be placed in the transport medium (Amies transport medium or Cary-Blair transport medium) to minimize drying and minimize exposure to oxygen if anaerobes are suspected.
+Suppose delays in transportation to the laboratory are unavoidable.
+In that case, samples should be placed in the transport medium (Amies transport medium or Cary-Blair transport medium) to minimize drying and exposure to oxygen if anaerobes are suspected.

 If processing is delayed, refrigeration is preferable to storage at ambient temperature.